Mansfield Park: Humphry Repton and improvements

-At Sotherton, Mr. Rushworth considers employing popular landscape improver, Humphry Repton, his rates being five guineas a day.
+At Sotherton, Mr. Rushworth considers employing the popular landscape improver Humphry Repton, his rates being five guineas a day.
 Repton had coined the term "landscape gardener" and also popularised the title Park as the description of an estate.
-Austen is thought to have based her fictional Sotherton partly on Stoneleigh Abbey which her uncle, Rev Thomas Leigh, inherited in 1806.
+Austen is thought to have based her fictional Sotherton partly on Stoneleigh Abbey, which her uncle, Rev Thomas Leigh, inherited in 1806.
 On his first visit to claim the estate, he took Austen, her mother, and her sister with him.
 Leigh, who had already employed Repton at Adlestrop, now commissioned him to make improvements at Stoneleigh where he redirected the River Avon, flooded a section of the land to create a mirror lake, and added a bowling green lawn and cricket pitch.

 Over family dinner, Mr Rushworth declares that he will do away with the great oak avenue that ascends half a mile from the west front.
 Mr Rushworth misunderstands Repton.
 In his book, Repton writes cautiously of 'the fashion ... to destroy avenues', and he parodies fashion that is merely doctrinaire.
 Rushworth's conversation follows closely that of Repton's parody.
 Fanny is disappointed and quotes Cowper, valuing what has emerged naturally over the centuries.
 David Monaghan (1980) contrasts Fanny's perspective with that of the others: materialistic Mary Crawford thinks only of the future, willing to accept any improvements money can buy as long as she does not have to experience present inconvenience, and Henry lives for the present moment, solely interested in playing the role of improver.
 Introverted and reflective Fanny, alone, can hold in her mind the bigger picture of past, present and future.

 Henry Crawford is full of his own ideas for improvements when exploring Sotherton's landscape.
 He is described as the first to go forward to examine the 'capabilities' of the walled garden near the wilderness, hinting at ironic comparison with Repton's celebrated predecessor, Lancelot "Capability" Brown.